UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Experiments

 As training a global, fine-grained \textit{GeoFM} for location representations is often infeasible due to compute and data limitations, a third use case of such models is zero-shot generalization to unseen regions.
 Since coordinate encodings do not generalize well to unseen regions, the model receives only non-coordinate modalities at inference time, using the same multimodal evaluation setup as in the previous section.
 Table~\ref{tab:results_out_of_region_paper} presents results using linear models on cities that were held out during training.
 To ensure that no model has seen samples from the unseen regions during training, we evaluate only models trained on the PP2-M dataset, excluding the selected cities during training.

 \textit{UrbanFusion} outperforms other methods, ranking first on 5 out of 6 tasks.
-The closest competitor is \textit{GAIR}, which performs best on one tasks.
-Both models clearly outperform unimodal baselines such as \textit{SatCLIP} and \textit{GeoCLIP}, highlighting the benefits of multimodal representation learning for geographic generalization.
+The closest competitor is \textit{GAIR}, which performs best on one task.
+Both models clearly outperform baselines with only a single modality aside from coordinates, such as \textit{SatCLIP} and \textit{GeoCLIP}, highlighting the benefits of multimodal representation learning for geographic generalization.

 Additional insights into the superior performance of multimodal models over single-modal models on various tasks are provided by the k-means clusters shown in Figure~\ref{fig:kmeans_paper}.
 While \textit{UrbanFusion} produces spatially smooth clusters that still preserve high-frequency variations, the street-view representations of \textit{GeoCLIP} lack spatial smoothness despite the obvious conceptual similarities of nearby city districts.
 In contrast, the satellite-view representations of \textit{SatCLIP} fail to capture high-frequency changes.